 On 31 August 2023, the European Court of Human Rights condemned Italy for the violation of art.
 3 of the ECHR (inhuman and degrading treatment) regarding the reception reserved to a single minor girl, in situations of promiscuity and without the assistance she needed for 8 months at an adult centre in Como (M.A. v.
 Italy, no. 70583/17).

 On 14 September 2023, the ECtHR delivered its judgement Diakitè v.
-Italy, no. 44646/17 founding that Italy violated Article 8 ECHR by failing to diligently assess a minor’s age and unlawfully placing him in an adult centre.
+Italy, no. 44646/17 finding that Italy has violated Article 8 ECHR by failing to diligently assess a minor’s age and unlawfully placing him in an adult centre.

-However, DL 133/2023 amended the Reception Decree allowing accommodation of minors within dedicated sections of adults accommodation centres.
+However, DL 133/2023 amended the Reception Decree allowing accommodation of minors within dedicated sections of adult accommodation centres.

 However, it is not clear how this could happen in practice if those centres do not provide those services.